defiprime/defiprime1/about.md

 # What is this?

 I've been researching DeFi ecosystem for several weeks, and can't find a good list of actually working products without gimmicks and bullshit.
-That's why I decided to make this site featuring best DeFI products.
+That's why I decided to create this site featuring best DeFI products.

 ## Definition of 'the best DeFi Products'
 * Are you feel comfortable to recommend this product to your IRL friends?